FuelLabs/fuel-docs/src/glossary.md

 ## Block Height

-The block height refers to the total number of blocks produced in a blockchain.
+The block height refers to the total number of valid blocks produced in the history of a blockchain, starting with the genesis block.

 ## Block ID